 Enhancing Adaptive Leadership Through Integral Awareness

-Utilizing an Integral, whole-system change model, participants are offered a step-by-step pathway toward creating powerful change in their professional lives through:
+This course accelerates the participant’s journey toward Integral Awareness.
+Utilizing an Integral-holistic change model, participants are offered a step-by-step pathway toward creating powerful change in their professional lives through:

 - Waking up: increasing awareness opens pathways for new choices, strategies & actions.